Having kids is expensive, so if parents can cut costs, they’ll likely do it. But is it possible to be a cheapskate extreme?

-Having kids is expensive.
-So if there are ways that parents can find to cut costs, of course they’re going to do it.
-There are always ways to be frugal when it comes to finding things for your kids, whether it’s hand-me-downs or going to a Buy Nothing group, or shopping at a thrift store.
+There are always ways to be frugal when it comes to spending money on your kids, whether it’s looking for hand-me-downs, joining a Buy Nothing group, or shopping at a thrift store.

-Mom Apple Melecio is certainly competing for the title of cheapest mom ever.
+Mom Apple Melecio is certainly competing for the title of a cheapskate extreme mom.
 Melecio, her husband, and daughter appeared on a 2019 episode of Extreme Cheapskates on TLC, where she described saving money as her driving force.

-While her motivation as a mom to save money is definitely something many parents can relate to, the ways she goes about pinching those pennies may raise a few eyebrows.
+While her motivation as a mom to save money is something many parents can relate to, the ways she goes about pinching those pennies may raise a few eyebrows.
+Here are just a few of the money-saving strategies Melecio claims to use.

 In the clip, Apple and her family are at a playground, and she sees a toy truck that has been abandoned.
 It’s full of leaves and debris, but she simply shakes it off, handing it to her daughter.